6 Important Numbers to Help You Maintain Your Health

 There are other tests, but those usually only indicate the body’s current level of glucose.

 - 6.5 and higher = Diabetes

-If your levels are in the prediabetic stage, you can prevent it from worsening by trading a sedentary lifestyle for physical exercise and healthy eating.
+Luckily, if your levels are in the prediabetic stage, you can prevent it from worsening by trading a sedentary lifestyle for physical exercise and healthy eating.

 Prediabetes is a warning that something is wrong.

-If your levels have reached the diabetic stage do not stress, you are able to lower your A1C level by maintaining healthy eating habits and exercise.
+If your levels have reached the diabetic stage, do not stress, you are able to lower your A1C level by maintaining healthy eating habits and exercise.
 It will take some time and it requires a lot of hard work, but it is possible to lower your level.

 If you’re overweight, it’s really important to lose weight in order to keep your blood glucose levels under control.

 This number is an assessment of your bone health.
 After about age 30, the body stops accumulating calcium and that’s when the risk of osteoporosis and fractures appears.